sahil280114/whisper-test/README.md

 d
 ## Move to prod:

-At this point, you have a functioning http server for your ML model.
+At this point, you have a functioning dsdshttp server for your ML model.
 You can use it as is, or package it up with our provided `Dockerfile` and deploy it to your favorite container hosting provider!

 If Banana is your favorite GPU hosting provider, read on! gg